JasonSunnnn/A-Performance-Indicator-for-Multi-Objective-Evolutionary-Algorithms/README.md

-# This is the code for our published paper: 'Integrating Performance Metrics for Multi-Objective Optimization: A Case Study with MOEAs'
+# This is the code for our paper: 'Integrating Performance Metrics for Multi-Objective Optimization: A Case Study with MOEAs'
 This paper has not been published.
 In the future, everyone is welcome to use this code and cite our paper.

 # Running the code